Traditional dish with extra virgin olive oil from the Sierra de Segura, Andalusia

 2. Crush garlic

-Place the garlic in a mortar with some salt and pound into a smooth paste.
+Place the garlic with a little salt in a mortar and crush to a smooth paste.

 3. Add potatoes

-Add the potatoes and mash everything into a creamy puree.
+Add the potatoes and crush everything into a creamy puree.

 4. Egg yolk and lemon